-As you start looking at home to buy, one of the most important factors to look for is the condition of the homes and whether they will meet VA’s minimum property requirements.
+As you start looking for homes to buy, one of the most important factors to look for is the condition of the homes and whether they will meet VA’s minimum property requirements.

-The appraisal is the tool that the VA-approved lender will use to determine whether the home meets VA’s property standards.
+Your lender will order an appraisal with a VA-approved appraiser to determine whether the home meets the VA’s property standards.

 While below is not a comprehensive list of problems areas, they are a few of the easiest items for you to visibly see that may come up on the VA appraisal as deficient:

 - Chipped and or peeling paint.
 Paint issues, in general, can be flagged by the appraisal.
 In particular, pre-1978 was lead-based paint, which will be flagged if chipped, but paint issues, in general, can be flagged by the appraisal).

 - Handrails.
 Missing or uninstalled handrails could be flagged, particularly on anything over 3 steps tall.